 When I first decided to make my writing public nine years ago when I started my previous blog, I wasn’t very honest or open.
 I was trying so hard to be edgy and noticed that I sacrificed my true personality for what I imagined readers wanted.
-I created a fake version of what I thought a blogger in my genre should be, and while the likes and shares tumbled in for a moment, it fizzled quickly.
+One big decision I had to make: Should I use my real name on my blog?
+Instead I created a fake version of what I thought a blogger in my genre should be, and while the likes and shares tumbled in for a moment, it fizzled quickly.

 Spoiler alert: Denying your true self and trying to be something you are not never works.

 So when I decided to give blogging another go, I wanted to be more forthright from the start.
 I wanted to be a real grown up writer who genuinely connected with followers this time.

 Still, I hesitated: Should I use my real name on my blog this time?
 Would I regret not choosing a more obscure blog title, or at least a catchy pseudonym?
 What if I write something that provokes anger or confrontation and I receive a bunch of mean comments?
 Will people I know in real life actually read it and judge me for it?
 What if I attract a stalker?

 The truth is, though, I can never be completely transparent as a writer if I’m hiding behind a facade instead of authentically sharing.
 I want readers to be assured there will be no pretense going forward.
 Using my real name helps me to be a more authentic writer.